keller-mark/hierzarrchy/README.md

   - Use case: single-cell ATAC-seq profiles for thousands or millions of cells, along the whole genome
 - Add support for visualization of the multi-scale irregular-by-irregular hierarchies to the Vitessce heatmap.
   - Use case: single-cell RNA-seq profiles for thousands or millions of cells, and thousands of genes

+Once a Zarr multi-scale convention has been defined, it would also be useful to create an API which can return multi-scale responses from a single-scale store on-the-fly.

 ### Resources